Amazon Services: Vendor Central vs. Seller Central

 Amazon’s Strict Purchase Order Requirements – If you do not follow Amazon’s specific guidelines for filling purchase orders to the T, or if you do not maintain stock or fulfill orders on time, you will face heavy charge backs.

 Slower Payment Terms- Payment occurs via purchase orders rather than individual customer orders.
 Depending on Amazon’s defined terms of payment to vendors, you might not be paid for up to 90 days.
 Payment does not occur the moment your item sells which can result in extreme negative cash flow for long periods of time.
-This model is also typically more expensive than Seller Central.
+This model is also typically more expensive than a Seller Central account.

 Amazon Seller Central